 The Michigan Journal of Law & Society relies on the tremendous efforts of its Associate Editors to screen papers and edit content.
 MJLS Associate Editors consist of law students and PhD students /candidates in a variety of disciplines.

-Olivia Bloomhuff is a 2L at the University of Michigan Law School.
-Olivia will spend summer 2022 as a Summer Associate for Mayer Brown and spent summer 2021 as a judicial extern for Judge Grand for the Eastern District of Michigan.
+Olivia Bloomhuff is a 3L at the University of Michigan Law School.
+Olivia spent summer 2022 as a Summer Associate for Mayer Brown and spent summer 2021 as a judicial extern for Judge Grand for the Eastern District of Michigan.
 In her free time, Olivia enjoys reading, spending time with friends and family, online shopping, and going on leisurely walks listening to podcasts or audiobooks.

 Kat Brausch is a PhD Candidate in History and an attorney in the state of Michigan.
 She studies the carceral state and legal history of the American Left.
 Her dissertation explores the connections between movement lawyering in Detroit, labor activism, criminal law, and personal injury litigation.

 Ben Cross is a first generation law student who was born and raised in northern Virginia.
-I have a passion for political theory and all things sports.
+He is a 3L at Michigan Law.
+Ben has a passion for political theory and all things sports.

 Asher Dvir-Djerassi is a joint Ph.D. student with Sociology and the Ford School of Public Policy.
 Asher’s research interests concern the following: fiscal sociology, social demography, simulation methods, comparative historical institutionalism, tax and transfer policy in the United States and Europe, the political economy of post-socialist Eastern Europe & the European Union, and wealth inequality.